Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Acknowledgements

 \section{Acknowledgements}

 \edt{MSU Khalid acknowledges the funding support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through the Discovery grant program.
-The computational work and simulations reported here were performed on the supercomputing clusters administered and managed by the Digital Research Alliance of Canada.}
+The computational work and simulations reported here were performed on the supercomputing clusters administered and managed by the Digital Research Alliance of Canada.} The authors would also like to acknowledge the invaluable comments regarding arc-length preservation from a peer-reviewer on an earlier draft of this paper, which led to significant improvement of our work.